What is Cannabinol and How Does it Work? Believe the Hype!

 Are Cannabinol Benefits Psychotropic or Mind-Bending?

 Research has shown that CBN has mild psychoactive side effects.
 A 2008 British Journal of Anaesthesia report explains this contrast.
 Indeed, CBN's carbon double-bonds weaken its mind-bending traits.
 BJA found cannabinol 90% less psychoactive than THC.
 CBD, when coupled with CBN, reduced the latter's psychic effects.
 Therefore, it is unlikely that you will feel the same THC high.
-Products high in CBN will not induce a THC bliss.
+Products high in CBN will not induce a THC bliss, in other words, its marijuana without the high.

 What is the Contrast with THC and CBD?